Chapter 7: What Is ERP Implementation and What Does It Look Like?

 The timing of implementations varies depending upon the complexity of the project, but anywhere from three months to five years can be expected.
 To stay on track, it’s best to determine a go-live date at the start so you can find out what’s required to meet that date and take care of everything you can in advance.

-Common Challenges of ERP Implementation and Ways to Avoid Them
+Common ERP Implementation Challenges and Ways to Avoid Them

 Like any business process, ERP implementations often have challenges.
 Below are a few of the more common issues, along with ways to avoid them: